Satguru Bodhinatha Veylanswami

 Bodhinatha travels intensely, teaching Hinduism and consecrating major Hindu temples around the world.
 He has personally blessed the openings of temples in North America, Australia and India.
 Communities across the United States, Canada, the Caribbean, South Asia and elsewhere have brought him to speak to their devotees.
-Every few years he conducts Innersearch Travel-Study Programs, taking pilgrims to India, Australia, New Zealand, Malaysia, Cambodia and, most recently, to his island of Kauai in Hawaii.
+Every few years he conducts Innersearch Travel-Study Programs, taking pilgrims to India, Australia, New Zealand, Malaysia, Cambodia and, most recently, to the Hindu-majority island of Mauritius in 2015.

 Born in Berkeley, California, on October 15, 1942, Bodhinatha began studying Vedanta and meditation in 1960, soon developing a deep interest in monastic life.
 He met Gurudeva at the Mountain Desert Monastery in September of 1964 in Virginia City, Nevada, while still in school.
 At this first meeting he stated his desire to realize God.
 Gurudeva brought him close quickly by having him stay in the San Francisco monastery on weekends.
 When school was completed in June, 1965, Bodhinatha moved full time into the monastery and took his sadhaka vows a few months later in August at age 22.